flor14/shinyssd/README.md

 ## Acknowledgements

-We wish to thank the R community, R-Ladies and Las de Sistemas for their help and support.
+We wish to thank the R community and R-Ladies or their help and support.

 ## How to use shinyssd? / ¿Cómo usar shinyssd? (in Spanish)